If you soon plan to say “I do” to the love of your life, congratulations! I wish you nothing but a lifetime of love and happiness.

-A North Carolina insurance startup called SafeGuard Guaranty Corporation has begun selling policies under the name WedLock (shouldn’t that be wed-unlock?).
+If you want to safeguard against divorce, you now have an option.
+SafeGuard Guaranty Corporation sells policies under the name WedLock (shouldn’t that be wed-unlock?).
 It charges $16 a month for a single “unit” of coverage, which equals $1,250.
 You can buy additional units for $16 a month – and keep going right up to 200 units, or $250,000 of coverage.
 The company adds $250 of coverage every year per unit.

 What do you get for that?
 A cash benefit that will ease the financial burden of your divorce.
 According to divorce360, attorney’s fees alone can run as high as $45,000 for contentious divorces in urban areas like Los Angeles.
 With the divorce rate between 40 and 50 percent, SafeGuard might feel like a safe bet.